-“There must be room in love for hate.” — Mary Peacock
+“There must be room in love for hate.” — Molly Peacock

 Definitions of estrangement vary, but at its most basic, estrangement can be understood as the breakdown of a relationship between family members.

 The experience of family estrangement is deeply personal, complex and unique, and there can often be a sense of secrecy and shame surrounding the experience.
 Individuals estranged from one or more family members, tend to feel the need to hide their situation from others, particularly in case of close family relationships such as parent-child estrangement.

 Estrangement can be an intensely stigmatising process, with adult-children being condemned for estranging an ageing parent and similarly, a parent may be harshly judged for ostracising a child.
 Hence, disclosing their estrangement from members of their family is something that people usually go to great lengths to avoid.